-Click the Wrap button to perform the Hard Wrap command.
-Click the Don't Wrap button to save the settings without changing the text.
+Click the Wrap button to perform the Hard Wrap command, or cancel to dismiss the sheet.

 Tip If you hold down the Option key as you choose the Hard Wrap command, BBEdit uses the last Hard Wrap settings to perform the operation, without displaying a sheet.